anaconda/anaconda-client/doc/getting_started.rst

 We can now build the conda package.
-If do not have it get the conda-recipies replo from Github:
+If do not have it get the conda-recipies repo from Github:

 ```git clone https://github.com/ContinuumIO/conda-recipes```